Why we love it

 As soon as you set foot in Chinatown, you’re in for the best kind of sensory overload.
 The area is filled with Chinese statues, pagodas, ornate archways, enticing aromas, and storefronts packed with tempting treats and traditional wares.

 First, head to Chinatown’s original stretch along Cermak Road and Wentworth Avenue.
 Treat yourself to classic Chinese baked goods, feast on award-winning dim sum, and shop for exotic teas, waving good luck cats, festive paper dragons, and handmade jewelry.
-The nearby Ping Tom Memorial Park is an idyllic of setting for playing, picnicking, city skyline viewing, and kayaking along the river — it’s easy to get to via a scenic Water Taxi ride from the Loop.
+The nearby Ping Tom Memorial Park is an idyllic setting for playing, picnicking, city skyline viewing, and kayaking along the river — it’s easy to get to via a scenic Water Taxi ride from the Loop.

 Next, check out the outdoor Chinatown Square mall, located just north of the main Wentworth Avenue District.
 Here, numerous cafes and boutiques are gathered in a pedestrian-friendly, picturesque setting.
 See if you can spot your sign among the 12 Chinese Zodiac statues located in the middle of the mall.